 How to Grow, Care and Propagate Gasteria disticha

-Gasteria disticha is one of the popular Gasteria varieties whose strap-shaped leaves are arranged in two rows forming a fan-like shape.
+Gasteria disticha is one of the well-liked Gasteria varieties whose strap-shaped leaves are arranged in two rows forming a fan-like shape.
 The leaves are green and have white spots arranged in irregular transverse bands.

 The Gasteria disticha is a dwarf succulent plant and often has leaves which undulate slightly, have wavy margins and a rough, mat surface.